-During Cyber Security month, we were all served with a cautionary tale when further details around Equifax’s breach surfaced.
-So, what can we learn?
+In 2019 – and during Cyber Security month, no less – we were all served with a cautionary tale when further details around Equifax’s breach surfaced, two years after the breach initially made headlines.
+The organisation has undoubtedly learned some hard lessons from this, but what can the rest of us learn?

-Although it’s over two years old now, the data breach that Equifax experienced in 2017 is still considered to be one of the worst of all time – and it continues to make headlines.
+Although it’s over two years old now, the data breach that Equifax experienced in 2017 is still considered to be one of the worst of all time – and it continues to make headlines because of this.

 The breach exposed the highly sensitive information of 147 million people globally, including their personal addresses and social security numbers.
 As a result, the billion-dollar finance company was fined a whopping $700 million, with $425 million of that going to affected customers in the form of compensation.

 At the heart of the matter, it seemed like failure to patch a web server – a basic error in itself – was the cause of the data breach.
-Now, thanks to a class action lawsuit, new information has emerged which could mean that the crisis runs much deeper than first thought.
+Thanks to a 2019 class action lawsuit, additional information emerged, hinting that the crisis ran much deeper than first thought.
 Here’s what happened.

 The Password isn’t “Password,” But it Might as Well Be